jdogresorg/stampchain/docs/broadcast-token-naming-system.md

 # Rationale
 Counterparty has established a beautiful asset naming system which allows for registration of unique assets and subassets, but it requires the use of XCP as an anti-spam mechanism.
 One of the criticizms of Counterparty has been that it requires XCP in order to use the platform.
 This is untrue, as you can use Counterparty and issue a numeric asset using only BTC.
 However, it is clear that some people see this "anti-spam" mechanism as unnecessary, and there is a desire for possible alternate naming systems to be explored.

-This proposal establishes a new token naming system which will allow additional experimentation with "tokens" on Bitcoin and via the Counterparty `broadcast` system.
+This proposal establishes a new token naming system which will allow additional experimentation with "tokens" on Bitcoin via the Counterparty `broadcast` system.

 By establishing 3 pre-defined broadcast formats, users can `ISSUE`, `MINT`, and `SEND` tokens.
-With these 3 functions we can create tokens, allow users to mint them in a decentralized "fair" way, and allow for the moving of these new tokens between users.
+With these 3 functions we can create tokens, allow users to mint them in a decentralized "fair" way, and allow for the moving of these new tokens between addresses.

 This spec can be extended in the future to allow for additional options and formats.